Stevesjsjsjs871/msg-launcher/README.md

 ---

-## 🤝 Contribution
-Contributions to the project are welcome.
-Please ensure that all pull requests follow the established coding style and include sufficient documentation.

----

 *This project is currently under active development.
 For inquiries or bug reports, please utilize the Issues tracker.*

 * **Built-in Marketplace:** Easily browse, download, and install add-ons.
 * **Logcat Overlay:** Built-in debugging tools for developers and power users.
 * **Optimized Performance:** Minimal memory footprint and fast startup times.